ayan631/javascript-new/README.md

 Non-Blocking code doesn't hampour the normal flow of the program.
 E.g.: Read a file asynchronously.
 Here the program will be executed with its normal flow and read operation will also be performed asynchronously.

+# Node env. vs Browser env:
+If you are using a web environment to execute your javascript program, you'll get DOM API.
+But, if you are using Node environment, you will not get DOM API there.

+# Task Queue and Promise Queue:
+JavaScript uses a task queue, which makes it very fast.
+Promises in JavaScript use a different high-priority queue, also known as Promise Queue.